DavAll22/make_circles/README.md

 The dataset is split in an 80:20 split of training data to test data.
 The model validates using the test data during the training of the model.

-The labels used in the dataset are not one-hot encoded [0, 1, 2] and so in training, `sparce_categorical_crossentropy` is used in the loss function.
+The labels used in the dataset are not one-hot encoded [0, 1, 2] and so in training, `sparse_categorical_crossentropy` is used in the loss function.

 ## Evaluation